Archdiocese of Hanoi: Current state

 By 2004, the Archdiocese of Hanoi had about 282,886 believers (5.3% of the population), 59 priests and 132 parishes.

-The Archdiocese of Hanoi is a "sister" diocese of Roman Catholic Diocese of Orange County (USA) since 2008.
+The Archdiocese of Hanoi is a "sister" diocese of the Diocese of Orange County (USA) since 2008.

 The young Catholics from the Archdiocese of Hanoi and Archdiocese of Ho Chi Minh City formed in 2006 an organization for helping children in rural and underdeveloped areas of Vietnam.

 Among the three major churches of Hanoi are Saint Joseph Cathedral, Cua Bac Church and Hàm Long Church.

 In November 2006, the Cua Bac Catholic Church in Hanoi became the venue of joint worship service of the Vietnamese Catholics and Protestants with participation of the United States president George W. Bush, who was on an official visit to Vietnam.
 Cua Bac Church (Northern Gate Church) has regular sermons and services in the English language and is often visited by expats and tourists.

 In December 2007, thousands of Vietnamese Catholics marched in procession to the former apostolic nunciature in Hanoi (confiscated by the communist government in 1959) and prayed there twice aiming to return the property to the local Church.
-Despite their initial promise to return the nunciature building to the Roman Catholic community, the authorities changed their position in September 2008 and decided to demolish the building to create a public park.
+Despite their initial promise to return the nunciature building to the Catholic community, the authorities changed their position in September 2008 and decided to convert the building into a library and create a public park around it.
 The protests of the Catholic community were not taken into account.

 It is purported that Archbishop Emeritus Ngo Quang Kiet was pressured to retire by government officials.
 Archbishop Kiet denied this, saying his retirement was due to stress and insomnia.
 His retirement was accepted by Pope Benedict XVI on 10 May 2010 and he was succeeded by Coadjutor Archbishop Nguyên Van Nhon.

 On 17 November 2018, 58-year-old Joseph Vũ Văn Thiên, Bishop of Hải Phòng, was appointed Archbishop of Hanoi by Pope Francis.
 Pope Francis accepted Cardinal Nguyễn Văn Nhơn's resignation on 17 November 2018.